kjellberg/authenticatable/README.md

 Examples
 --------
-All examples below expects that you've already configured an authenticatable model with class name `User` and scope `:user`.
+All examples below expects that you've already created an authenticatable model with class name `User` and scope `:user`.

 #### Signing in with email & password
 ```ruby